DaBaby: Personal life

 Kirk has a stepson born in 2014 and three daughters born in 2017, 2020, and 2021.

 Kirk's father died in 2019 shortly after the release of his debut studio album.
 His second album is a tribute to his last name, with the cover being his father holding him as an infant.
 Kirk's brother, Glen Johnson, died in November 2020, at age 34, from a self-inflicted gunshot wound.

 Regarding his religious beliefs, he stated in 2019 that "I'm blessed.
 I'm covered by the blood of Christ."

 He dated fellow American rapper and singer DaniLeigh in 2020.
 The couple split in February 2021.
-Months after the split, it was reportedly confirmed that Kirk had fathered a child with her after a viral incident of the two was recorded and posted on Instagram.
+Months after the split, a viral incident of the two was recorded and posted on Instagram where it was reportedly confirmed that Kirk had fathered a child with her.

 He supported but did not vote for Kanye West's 2020 presidential campaign and supported Donald Trump's 2024 presidential campaign.

 Legal issues

 In November 2018, Kirk shot a 19-year-old man in the abdomen at a Walmart in Huntersville, North Carolina.
 The man, Jaylin Domonique Craig, died soon after.
 Kirk confirmed his involvement in the shooting and said that he acted in self-defense.
 The most serious charges were dropped in March 2019, and he pleaded guilty to carrying a concealed weapon, a misdemeanor.

-In April 2022, Rolling Stone released the surveillance tape of the incident, sparking renewed scrutiny in the incident after Kirk shot a trespasser at his Troutman, North Carolina estate earlier that month.
+In April 2022, Rolling Stone released the surveillance tape of the incident, sparking renewed scrutiny in the incident after Kirk shot a trespasser at his Troutman, North Carolina, estate earlier that month.
 No one was charged for the incident in Troutman.